 Customers are more willing to buy from somebody they trust.
 They are more willing to trust somebody who has similar experiences.
 Customers don’t like to be sold.

 If you play the sales role, they will immediately put up a wall.
-You are looking to convince the potential client that your services will help him or her reach the end all goal.
-With this goal met, your client will be able to watch his children grow up and be more attractive to potential partners on the singles market.
+You are looking to convince the potential client that your services will help them reach the end-all goal.
+With this goal met, your client will be able to watch their children grow up and/or be more attractive to potential partners.
 Find the driver and convince that client that you are the resource they need to make this happen.

 After informing potential clients about the benefits of your services, the intent is to close the deal.
 Every client has their own personality traits and characteristics that drive how they make purchasing decisions.
 Closing the deal on the first interaction is ideal, but not always realistic.

 You may decide to offer a limited time special if the client signs up for your services on that day or within the next week.
 This will give the customer a sense of urgency to make an important decision regarding their health.